Finley (band): Claudio Cecchetto and Tutto è possibile (2005–2006)

-In summer Finley release the second single "Diventerai Una Star" thanks to which the album slowly rises up the Italian charts and became a platinum record with over 80,000 copies sold.
-The success leads the band on some big stages: Coca-Cola live@Mtv, where the band opens Pink's show, and Heineken Jammin Festival where Finley share the stage with Depeche Mode and Morrisey.
+In summer Finley release the second single "Diventerai una star" thanks to which the album slowly rises up the Italian charts and became a platinum record with over 80,000 copies sold.
+The success leads the band on some big stages: Coca-Cola live@Mtv, where the band opens Pink's show, and Heineken Jammin Festival where Finley share the stage with Depeche Mode and Morrissey.

 During a rehearsal session in one of the biggest studios in Milan the guys meet Mondo Marcio, a new Italian rapper who has recently published his first record.
-Finley recorded a rock version of his hit titled "Dentro Alla scatola": this featuring brings the single at the top of all TVs and radios charts.
+Finley recorded a rock version of his hit titled "Dentro alla scatola": this featuring brings the single at the top of all TVs and radios charts.
 To crown it all, Mtv gives the band a nomination as Best Italian Act at the MTV Europe Music Awards 2006, along with artists such as Lacuna Coil, Tiziano Ferro, and Jovanotti.

 On 27 November 2006 Finley won the award.
 A few days after that, the band released a ri-edition of its first record in a cd-DVD version, which became a double platinum record selling over 160,000 copies.
 The tour is sold out and two more singles are released on winter: "Sole di settembre" and "Fumo e cenere".
 Finley tours Italy non-stop all year round, performing over 100 shows during 2006.
 The last concert of this tour takes place in a club called "Alcatraz" in Milan, where tickets sold out in just a few hours.